instillai/machine-learning-course/README.rst

 Citation
 ======================

-If you found this course useful, please kindly consider citing as below:
+If you found this course useful, please kindly consider citing it as below:

 .. code:: shell